 Monitoring and evaluation will take place at two levels for the TIS program.
 It is expected that all TIS funded organisations will monitor their activities and evaluate project outcomes at a local level.
-In addition, a national evaluation of all the components of the TIS program will be carried out by the Cultural & Indigenous Research Centre Australia (CIRCA).
-A Monitoring and Evaluation Framework and a set of National Indicators have been developed by CIRCA to guide the TIS program evaluation.
-It is a requirement within TIS funding agreements that some of the data collected locally, related to local project outcomes, will feed into the broader National Evaluation, by reporting against the five National TIS Performance Indicators.
+In addition, a national evaluation of all the components of the TIS program will be carried out.
+The evaluator for the national evaluation is yet to be confirmed.
+The set of national indicators below relate to previous evaluation of the TIS program, conducted by the Cultural & Indigenous Research Centre Australia (CIRCA).

 The Department of Health (DoH) has described five TIS program objectives and associated national indicators that will be used to assess TIS program progress.
 Each of these indicators is described below, along with examples of possible data sources and data collection methods.